Monthly Archives: July 2018

 Wild Brown Smacked a Stimulator

-The abuse delivered by the small fish in the meadow caused the palmered brown hackle on the stimulator to unravel, so I replaced it with a near replica, as I entered the fast canyon section of Piney River.
+The abuse delivered by the small fish in the meadow caused the palmered brown hackle on the stimulator to unravel, so I replaced it with a near replica, as I entered the fast canyon section of Trout Creek.
 I began popping the stimulator in all the pockets, large and small, and the ravenous trout in the lower end of the canyon responded by crushing the high floating attractor.
 The fish count doubled in short order to twelve, and my day was off to a promising start.

 Giving a Red Hippy Stomper a Try